-Interrupting the machining process by switching to the Program Run, Single Block mode of operation
+Interruption of machining by switching to the Program Run, Single Block mode of operation.

 You can interrupt a program that is being run in the Program Run, Full Sequence mode of operation by switching to the Program Run, Single Block mode.
 The TNC interrupts the machining process at the end of the current block.